Moving to Virginia? Beginning after the deadline? Starting mid-year?

 Know the Law, Know Your Rights

 It is important for you and your child to begin your homeschooling experience on a positive note.
 Know the law.
 Understand your rights as a parent.
 Decide what to do and how to prepare for success.
 Virginia does not have onerous laws.
 Meet the requirements, and you can homeschool…now!

-*If this statute cannot accommodate your religious convictions, please refer to Religious Exemption in the sidebar or read related articles in the Virginia Homeschool Manual for more information.
+*If this statute cannot accommodate your religious convictions, please refer to Religious Exemption or read related articles in the Virginia Homeschool Manual for more information.

 [Nothing in this article should be construed as legal advice.
 The purpose of this article is to inform interested parents of options under the Virginia statute.]